Wednesday, October 31, 2012

 Bathroom blinds

-Wednesday dawned and I still had not gone to Home Depot, purchased those cursed blinds, and hung them.
+Wednesday dawned and I still had not gone to Home Depot, purchased those blinds, and hung them.
+I had a bad case of The Lazies.

 What started the whole process was this broken pull string.
 These blinds are 15 plus years old - it was bound to happen.
 There's a broken one in the den, too.
 But at least when I order those, they will snap onto the hooks we already have and I will hang them the same.
 Not these.

-I have ZERO scrap wallpaper leftover from the builders.
+I have no scrap wallpaper leftover from the builders.
 So I was careful to patch the holes and repair seams that had loosened.
 I think I did good on that - Hubby couldn't even tell where they'd been.
 I also used seam sealer to repair some paper that was pulling away from the walls.

-Now, both!
 There's a long story that goes with the color I chose.
 Just believe me when I said my choices were limited.
 Actually, this color, "Truffle" by Bali, is growing on me.
 And the bonus is it won't look nasty quite as fast as those white ones.

 Another slight problem - this lip from the tile around the tub.
 No wonder the previous owner chose to hang the blinds outside of the window boxes.
-So we will have to decide what to do about this.
-Maybe.
-Maybe I don't care, though.
-I was too tired to worry about it by this stage.

 See?
 So much white.

 I took the opportunity to freshen up my glass vase with some silver paint.
 It dried in a flash.
 And did you know Windex will remove spray paint dust off glass just fine?
 Yup.
-I like the combo in here of soft brown, berry, black, and silver, with some green mixed in.

 I also spruced up a little wire basket and whittled down my bath supplies to the essentials.
-If the counters and around the tub are cluttered, your bathroom looks dirty. it's true.

-My camera skills aren't the best so you will have to imagine it:
+Its dark in here so you will have to imagine it:

 a clean fresh, elegant bathroom.